The following steps outline the administration of a grant from beginning to end.

 to the grantee once a completed Final Report is submitted to the

-MCC.
+Mass Cultural Council.
 It usually takes between four and six weeks to receive a payment.

 The grantee is responsible for submitting any interim narrative